forfudan/MojoMiji/src/miji/move/examples.md

 :::

-Let's compile the scripts into executables and run them.
+Let's compile the scripts into executables with the maximum level of optimization and and run them.
 Here are the results:

 ```console
 0, 1, 1, 2, 3, 5, 8, 13, 21, 34, 55, 89, 144, 233, 377, 610, 987, 1597, 2584, 4181, 6765, 10946, 17711, 28657, 46368, 75025, 121393, 196418, 317811, 514229, 832040, 1346269, 2178309, 3524578, 5702887, 9227465, 14930352, 24157817, 39088169, 63245986, 102334155, 165580141, 267914296, 433494437, 701408733, 1134903170, 1836311903, 2971215073, 4807526976, 7778742049,